billsix/cprogrammingbook/doc/06-Structs.rst

 being of the same type.
 Figure 6.2 shows a picture of a linked list.
-Diagram showing a linked list of three items, with a pointer labelled 'list head' pointing to the first item, and each item containing a 'data' value and a 'pointer' value which points to the next item (the last pointer is null).
+Diagram showing a linked list of three items, with a pointer labeled 'list head' pointing to the first item, and each item containing a 'data' value and a 'pointer' value which points to the next item (the last pointer is null).